Skip To Main Content

 At Beaver Lake Middle School, we set high standards for student behavior.
 All students have rights, but you also have responsibilities – to yourself, your classmates, your teachers and your school.
 If you make the right choices about your behavior and your work, the results for you will be positive.

-At Beaver Lake Middle School we have adopted a common language around behaviors that all staff and students are expected to observe.
+See the school district website (Student Conduct and Discipline) for important information about discipline policies throughout the school district.
+In addition at Beaver Lake Middle School, we have adopted a common language around behaviors that all staff and students are expected to observe.

 Be